pangpang20/docs.getdbt.com/website/docs/reference/node-selection/defer.md

 #### Favor state

-You can optionally skip the second criterion by passing the `--favor-state` flag.
-If passed, dbt will favor using the node defined in your `--state` namespace, even if the node exists in the current target.
-Selected nodes will still resolve via the `target` namespace, regardless of the `--favor-state` flag.
+If `--favor-state` is passed, dbt will favor the node definition from the `--state` directory, _unless_ that node is also included among the selected nodes.

 ### Example